ThePiranhaGuy/basic-Expert-system/interim_progress_report.md

 To operate on the user provided data, the global database also contains various rules consisting of one or more conditions/propositions which operates on the certainty factors.

-> Operations on certainity factor such as `or` and `and` are done using simple Bayes Theorem in order to keep the program less complicated.
+> Operations on certainty factor such as `or` and `and` are done using simple Bayes Theorem in order to keep the program less complicated.

 It is also capable of backward chaining i.e. the programs rejects a possibility whenever the certainty of it shows that it is absolutely false.